-These recipes make about 8 cups, or two servings of popcorn.
+These recipes make about 8 cups, or 2 servings of popcorn.

 The smartest approach to any diet is not eliminating whole food groups like carbohydrates.
-Instead, make sure you are eating healthy carbs like whole grains and fresh produce.
+Instead, make sure you’re eating healthy carbs like whole grains and fresh produce.
 Limit the amount of carbohydrates you eat from sugar and processed grains.

 There’s no such thing as a “low-carb” version of popcorn.
 So, if you’re going to have popcorn, measure out your own serving and opt for the all natural, butter-, and salt-free varieties.
 Or pop your own in the microwave or on the stove top.